OCA/purchase-workflow/purchase_order_line_deep_sort/README.rst

 - Sort criteria items can be defined with a dot notation.
 This means that you can define an order as follows: **product_id.default_code**.
-  But the field defined must exist in database.
-If you define, e.g., a calculated field, sort criteria won't work.

 Usage
 =====